 Hotsprings & Brands QR blocked ETI poster

-Our WE CARE: WE LISTEN program clearly includes assessment of Workers’ Grievances with Workers’ Representative/Committee and ourselves and will continue to be trialled through 2023 and through to Quarter 3, 2024.
+Our WE CARE: WE LISTEN program clearly includes assessment of Workers’ Grievances with Workers’ Representative/Committee and ourselves and will continue to be trialled through 2024 and through to the end 2025 where we will be working to extend this program into our recently acquired Bangladesh and India factories.

-In order to enable resolution of reported grievances including instances of verbal and physical assault our China Compliance Team work closely with both the Worker Representative/Committee and Factory Management to reach successful resolutions and implementation of ongoing improvement programs in a timely manner where the best interests and outcomes for the reporting workers are guaranteed.
+To enable resolution of reported grievances including instances of verbal and physical assault our China and Sydney based Compliance Team will work closely with both the Worker Representative/Committee and Factory Management to reach successful resolutions and implementation of ongoing improvement programs in a timely manner where the best interests and outcomes for the reporting workers are guaranteed.

 The use and support of Workers’ Representative/Committee extends through to General Workers’ Grievance reporting and support for Collective Bargaining covers wages: Working Conditions: Health and Safety, and a wide range of other areas.